JacksonBurns/fastprop/paper/paper.md

 ## Benchmark Methods
 The method for splitting data into training, validation, and testing sets varies on a per-study basis and is described in each sub-section.
 Sampling is performed using the `astartes` package [@astartes] which implements a variety of sampling algorithms and is highly reproducible.
-For datasets containing missing target values or invalid SMILES strings, those entries were dropped.
+For datasets containing missing target values or invalid SMILES strings, those entries were dropped, as is the default behavior of `fastprop`.

 Results for `fastprop` are reported as the average value of a metric and its standard deviation across a number of repetitions (repeated re-sampling of the dataset).
 The number of repetitions is chosen to either match referenced literature studies or else increased from two until the performance no longer meaningfully changes.